liam1803/wellington_hotel_project/README.md

-To access this project, click on the file named Hotel Project Design.sln
+To access this project, click on the file named Hotel project design.sln

 Also ensure you run the usbwebserver.exe so this runs as intended.